Aire Park in Leeds Gets the Green Light!

 Opportunities to create new city parks are often few and far between, so we are particularly delighted to announce that plans for Aire Park on Leed’s South Bank have taken a step forward, gaining unanimous planning approval from councillors at the Leeds City Plans Panel.
 Planit-IE has been working with Vastint UK over the past three years to develop proposals.
 This decision marks the end of the beginning and celebrates the monumental effort by all the consultants and client to deliver a truly exemplar new public park for Leeds City Centre.

 Aire Park will be the “largest new city centre green space in the UK”, and the first two phases will provide approximately 2.3ha of public open space.
 Future phases of development will continue the park both to the north and south, providing an additional 1.2ha, totalling 3.5ha.
 This welcome and significant development of public open space is designed under the canopy of the Leeds Climate Emergency declaration in 2019, and we have endeavoured to deliver a space that reflects the needs of Leeds’ future, as well as its present.
+Design options have been assessed throughout to consider and minimise impacts and benefits to the environment.

 As a multi-functional space serving as both a journey and a destination, Aire Park offers a series of verdant connected open spaces, to provide a multitude of facilities and uses throughout the day and night, and all year round.
 The Tetley Triangle, a new civic heart in the north of the park includes a flexible events space at the foot of the iconic Tetley building to the east, and links to the Grade II Listed Salem Chapel in the west.
 Concerts, markets, outdoor cinemas, and pop-up events will be programmed within the Tetley Triangle to create a vibrant and dynamic hub, full of life and activity.
 Nearby, an open grassed amphitheatre-style space allows visitors to sit, relax and enjoy the Tetley Triangle.